Frequently Asked Questions (FAQ)

 Can I smoke?

-Sutter Medical Center, Sacramento campuses which include Sutter General, Sutter Memorial, Sutter Center for Psychiatry, and Sutter Oaks Midtown are Tobacco and Smoke Free campuses as of October 1, 2007.
+Sutter Medical Center, Sacramento campuses, which include Sutter General, Sutter Memorial, and Sutter Center for Psychiatry are Tobacco and Smoke Free campuses.
 This means that the use of tobacco in any form and all smoking is prohibited on these properties.
 If you believe this may be problematic for you during your stay, please discuss this with your physician as it may be possible to arrange for smoking cessation aides.

 What if I have dentures?